 Nomenclature of alkenes, methods of formation, mechanisms of dehydration of alcohols and dehydrohalogenation of alkyl halides, regioselectivity in alcohol dehydration.
 The Saytzeff rule, Hofmann elimination, physical properties and relative stabilities of alkenes.
-Chemical reactions of alkenes-mechanisms involved in hydrogenation, electrophilic and free radical additions, hydroboration-oxidation. oxymercuration reduction.
-Epoxidation.
-Markownikoff's rule. ozonolysis, hydration, hydroxylation and oxidation with KMnO4.
-Substitution at the allylic and vinylic positions of alkenes.
-Nomenclature, structure and bonding in alkynes.
-Methods of formation.
-Chemical reactions of alkynes, acidity of alkynes.
-Mechanism of electrophilic and nucleophilic addition reactions, hydroboration-oxidation, metal-ammonia reductions, oxidation and polymerization.
+Chemical reactions of alkenes-mechanisms involved in hydrogenation, electrophilic and free radical additions, Markownikoff's rule, hydroboration-oxidation, oxymercuration reduction.Epoxidation, ozonolysis, hydration, hydroxylation and oxidation with KMnO4.
+Substitution at the allylic and vinylic positions of alkenes.Nomenclature, structure and bonding in alkynes.Methods of formation.Chemical reactions ofalkynes, acidity of alkynes.
+Mechanism of electrophilic and nucleophilic addition reactions,hydroboration-oxidation, metal-ammonia reductions, oxidation and polymerization.